Windsor Township, York County, Pennsylvania: History

 The name Windsor is attributed to Thomas Armor who was born in Windsor, England and was a large landowner, in addition to being the presiding justice at the creation of the township.

 Architecture

 The Chestnut Hill, a historical home built in the "colonial-revival" style in 1940–1941, was listed on the National Register of Historic Places in 2001.

 Geography

 According to the United States Census Bureau, the township has a total area of 27.2 sqmi, of which 0.04% is water.
 The township completely encircles the borough of Windsor.
-The borough of Red Lion lies along the western border of the township, and the borough of Felton is adjacent to the township's southeast corner.
+The borough of Red Lion lies along the western border of the township, and the borough of Felton is adjacent to the township's southeastern corner.